1. Home

 The Impact of Having An Estate Plan: 3 Reasons for Creating a Plan Regardless of One’s Station in Life

 August is National Will Month.
-It precedes September’s National Preparedness Month and somehow, National “What Will Be Your Legacy” Month manages to fit snugly between the two.
+It precedes September’s National Preparedness Month, and somehow, National “What Will Be Your Legacy” Month manages to fit snugly between the two.
 In truth, there is never a better time than “now” to be prepared and create an estate plan to protect one’s family and assets.
 Yet while responsible people agree with the importance of having a plan, it’s something that people still like to delay.
-Their reasoning is that “they’ll do it when they get older” or “when they accumulate ‘real’ assets.”
+Their reasoning is that “they’ll do it when they grow older” or “when they accumulate ‘real’ assets.”

 Here are three reasons to have an estate plan, regardless of your station in life: